narner/MyWebsite/content/projects_and_work/open_source/AudioKit.md

 For instance, within AudioKit, there are several physical modeling objects.
 I tailored defaults for an object generating a bells sound, which, when utilized, would produce a jingling bells effect upon audio playback.

-Feel free to explore the initial version of the project website [here](https://web.archive.org/web/20141108033113/http://audiokit.io/).
+You can explore the initial version of the project website [here](https://web.archive.org/web/20141108033113/http://audiokit.io/).